niklasvincent/confidential/README.md

    Niklas Lindblad <niklas@lindblad.info>

 COMMANDS:
-     help, h  Shows a list of commands or help for one command
+     exec, e    retrieve environment variables and execute command with an updated environment output, o  retrieve and atomically output environment variables to a file help, h    Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --prefix value    parameter prefix
-   --env-file value  output environment file
-   --help, -h        show help
+   --forwarded-profile value  AWS profile to forward credentials for in the created environment [$AWS_FORWARDED_PROFILE] --prefix value             Amazon SSM parameter prefix --profile value            AWS profile to use when calling Amazon SSM [$AWS_PROFILE] --region value             AWS region e.g. eu-west-1 [$AWS_REGION] --help, -h                 show help
    --version, -v              print the version
 ```

 ## Running the tests